LIFO stack of void *. List functions do not compile against a Stack.

 Push a new element onto the top of the stack.
 Returns 0 on success, -1 on error.

-int stack_push(Stack *stack, void *data);
+int stack_push(Stack *stack, const void *data);

 /* Usage */